smizell/restfuljson/index.md

 # RESTful JSON
 > Because adding links in JSON should be easy

-RESTful JSON is a minimal and pragmatic specification for using URLs to build expressive and evolvable APIs.
+RESTful JSON is a minimal and pragmatic specification for using links to build expressive and evolvable APIs.

 ## Specification